 Who can I contact to learn more about the University of Michigan NROTC?

-For more information or answers to specific questions please contact MIDN Jake Snyder, the midshipman recruiting officer.
+For more information or answers to specific questions please contact MIDN Redder, the midshipman recruiting officer.

 What is NROTC?